C preprocessor: Function-like

+Expansion

 The preprocessor replaces each token of the code that matches a macro token with the associated replacement text in what is known as macro expansion.
 Note that text of string literals and comments is not parsed as tokens and is therefore ignored for macro expansion.
 For a function-like macro, the macro parameters are also replaced with the values specified in the macro reference.
 For example, ADD(VALUE, 2) expands to 1 / 12 + 2.